I get this questions occasionally from people who follow me on my YouTube channel or who found me from the Shotcut video editor website.

+Some even ask me what I use.
 Don’t be too concern about what I use.
-Think about what you want to use.

 On my YouTube channel, I review various video editors including Shotcut, HitFilm Express, Filmora 9 and Cyberlink PowerDirector so naturally I test drive all of them.

 I test and create a review with the good, the bad and the ugly.
 When I create a review, I use the actual software to create that particular video.

 In the tech world, they call that “eating your own dog food”.

 The good news is video editors today are so much better than just 3 to 5 years ago when your options are very limited unless you shell out hundred of dollars.

 The problem you have today is there are so many out there it you don’t know which to choose.

 To help you narrow down your choices based of software I have use this table below should help you out.